nxskok/pasias/docs/02-reading-in.md

 remarkably concise for what it does.)

 The logic of the code is:

-begin{itemize}
-item create a new data frame that contains everything in `soap` except for `line` item make a scatter plot of all the points in this new data frame, coloured grey item plot the points again (from the original data frame), coloured by which production line they're from item produce a separate scatterplot for each production line. end{itemize}
+* create a new data frame that contains everything in `soap` except for `line`

+* make a scatter plot of all the points in this new data frame, coloured grey

+* plot the points again (from the original data frame), coloured by which production line they're from

+* produce a separate scatterplot for each production line.

 The trick about creating the new data frame was to enable plotting of all points regardless of group on each subplot ("facet" in